Intermesh/groupoffice-docs/developer/extending-a-goui-module.rst

 hidden since nobody needs to know about your guilty pleasures. :-)

 We will be creating a modal in which to add or edit reviews.
 Furthermore, there will be a window, in which shared reviews are displayed.
-In order to be a bit flashy, we borrow some code from the comments module and display the reviews in a somewhat playful manner.
+In order to be a bit flashy, we display the reviews in a somewhat playful manner.

 Some specifications
 -------------------